freginold/Note/README.md

 Note files (and configuration settings) can be backed up to a local subfolder.
 To backup your note files, click the *Backup* button on the Options screen.

+An undelete feature has been added, to restore the last deleted item.
+The restore button can be found on the Options screen.
+If the note that contained the deleted item has since been deleted itself, or if the program has been closed and reopened, you won't be able to restore a deleted item.

 ### Limitations:
 - Note files must be kept in the `notes` subfolder, with a `.txt` file extension, to be recognized.
 When a new note is created, it is automatically saved there.
 - Note may not run correctly on Windows Vista PCs.
 (Seems to be an issue with something in the VBScript code.)
 It has been tested successfully on Windows 7 and Windows 10 PCs.